1. Health Hub

 Read on for more information about how to take advantage of the free at-home test program.

-Free test kit delivered to your home
+Free test kits delivered to your home

 How to order your free tests

-• To get your tests, visit: https://special.usps.com/testkits
+• To order your free COVID tests, visit: https://special.usps.com/testkits

 • Enter your contact and shipping information